Top 9 BEST Steven Seagal Movies

 4. Fire Down Below (1997)

-An unexpectedly cool movie, that does have its tedium, so doesn’t quite make it to joint first on the list, but is a cool movie never the less.
+Fire Down Below is an unexpectedly cool movie, that does have its tedium, so doesn’t quite make it to joint first on the list, but is a cool movie nevertheless.
 It has a cool basic concept, fairly well executed, with plenty of nice confrontations and action scenes that Seagal is known & loved for.
+He’s in his late prime at this point, and is maturing as an actor and a director.
+He’s credited as a co-producer of this movie.

 5. Exit Wounds (2001)

-It’s got a similar vibe to Jet Li’s movies Romeo Must Die and Cradle 2 The Grave which were made a year before this one and a year after respectively – they both share some of the same cast members too.
+It’s got a similar vibe to some of Jet Li’s movies like Romeo Must Die and Cradle 2 The Grave which were made a year before this one and a year after respectively — they both share many of the same core cast members too.

 6. On Deadly Ground (1994)